openml/automlbenchmark/frameworks/AutoGluon/README.md

 To run mainline: ```python3 ../automlbenchmark/runbenchmark.py autogluon:latest ...```

-## Running with Learning Curves Enabled:
+## Running with Learning Curves Enabled

-To run with learning curves enabled, you must define a new framework.
+To run with learning curves enabled, you must define a new framework in the frameworks YAML file which enables the appropriate parameters.
 Instructions on how to do this are listed here: https://openml.github.io/automlbenchmark/docs/extending/framework/

 To summarize these steps: